AdamStudies-PWR/WWZD/README.md

     ```

     model_name can be:
-    1. sbert-distiluse-base-multilingual-cased-v1'
+    1. sbert-distiluse-base-multilingual-cased-v1
-    2. sbert-paraphrase-multilingual-mpnet-base-v2'
+    2. sbert-paraphrase-multilingual-mpnet-base-v2
-    3. multilingual-e5-base'
+    3. multilingual-e5-base
-    4. multilingual-e5-large'
+    4. multilingual-e5-large
-    5. sbert-klej-cdsc-r'
+    5. sbert-klej-cdsc-r

 * Flag ``` -m ``` means that next argument will specify which model should be used.
 This flag is mandatory.
 * Flag ``` -md ``` means that next argment will be path to metadata.
 Using it is not mandatory.